Košťany: Etymology

-Both the Czech name Košťany and the German name Kosten were derived from the old Czech word chvosten.
+Both the Czech name Košťany and the German name Kosten were derived from the Old Czech word chvosten.
 The word chvost literally means 'tail', but in Old Czech it figuratively also meant 'thicket', 'bush'.
 Chvosten denoted a hill or a forest with thicket or bush.

 Geography

 Košťany is located about 5 km west of Teplice and 19 km west of Ústí nad Labem.
 The southern part of the municipal territory with the built-up area lies in the Most Basin.
 The northern part lies in the Ore Mountains and borders Germany.
-The highest point is the Pramenáč mountain at 910 m above sea level.
-The stream of Sviní potok flows through the town.
+The highest point is the mountain Pramenáč at 910 m above sea level.
+The stream Sviní potok flows through the town.

 History

 The first written mention of Košťany is from 1394.
 In 1994, Košťany received the town status.

 Transport

 The village of Střelná is located on the railway line Most–Moldava, but the line is only in operation on weekends.